-Real estate investors can find foreclosed homes a number of ways.
+Real estate investors can find foreclosed homes in several ways.
 Banks and mortgage lenders typically make their foreclosure auctions and REO listings public.
 Online sources and newspapers are other ways to find foreclosures.
 We recommend looking online and working with a real estate agent at the same time.

-1. Find Foreclosures with Real Estate Agents
+Find Foreclosures With Real Estate Agents

 In addition to helping you in the buying process, real estate agents can also be excellent sources for finding foreclosed homes.
 Their connections to other sellers, agents, and lenders mean they will typically have the best sense of the foreclosure market.
 We recommend that you work with an agent while doing your own search concurrently.